 Our local Oscoda County Quilt Trail includes over thirty individual quilt blocks ranging in size from 8 feet by 8 feet to a smaller 4 foot by 4 foot version.

 We were inspired to have our unique block mounted onto our little red barn.
 Our properties’ farm house and barn burnt down many years ago, but our barn shed with its quilt block stands resolute in the old barn’s stead.

 I have watched cars stop beside the road and take pictures.
 Our QuickTurtle block has been photographed and carried away to destinations known only by those photographers.

 We are huge proponents of these quilt trails and the impact they can have on rural businesses such as ours.
 These trails bring people to our doors that would never otherwise find a reason to venture off the highway and into our countrysides.

-I hope if you are in the Mio area that you have a chance to travel the Timberland Quilt Trail.
-We view it as a valid part of Brand Building In Rural Areas.
+I hope if you are in the Fairview, Michigan area that you have a chance to travel the Timberland Quilt Trail.
+We view it as a valid part of our Brand Building In Rural Areas strategy.

 For a paperback copy of Grandma’s Quilt, get it here.

 Go to Online Bookstore for more of our children's book titles.